vlang/v/doc/docs.md

 Similar to inheritance, structs will automatically have the fields and methods from embedded structs.

-Unlike inheritance in OOP, you cannot type cast between structs and embedded structs.
+Unlike inheritance, you cannot type cast between structs and embedded structs.

 If you need to access embedded structs directly, use an explicit reference like `button.Size`.